-A. Gold members can purchase 4 week bundle of eSource codes at their meeting.
+A. Non-paying Gold members can purchase a 4 week bundle of digital codes at their workshop.

 Q. How do I maintain my Gold membership?

-A. Gold members should weigh at least once a every 10 weeks to maintain their Gold membership status; if you go 5lb above or below your goal weight, you will pay a weekly fee.
-Our Wellness Coaches will be there to get you back on track.
+A. Gold members should weigh at least once every 10 weeks to maintain their Gold membership status; if you go 5lb above or below your goal weight, you will pay a weekly fee.
+Our WW Coaches will be there to get you back on track.

-- To qualify for free life Gold membership you need to have lost at least 10lb, come to workshops for at least 5 weeks, and have reached an ultimate weight goal* within a healthy weight range between BMI 20 – 25.
+- To qualify for free life Gold membership you need to have lost at least 10lb, come to workshops for at least 5 weeks, have reached an ultimate weight goal* within a healthy weight range between BMI 20 – 25 and completed the maintenance plan.
 Gold membership is awarded free of charge if you satisfy these criteria.

 - Teenagers: if you’re aged between 13 and under 18 you can’t become a Gold member at this time, but you may weigh in and stay for the class free of charge once you reach the weight target set for you by your doctor.

-- Any Weight Watchers Coach reserves the right, at his or her absolute discretion and without giving reasons, to refuse membership or withdraw membership from any person.
-Weight Watchers reserves the right with absolute discretion at any time, to withdraw and/or vary without notice, personnel, services, fees and/or rules of membership.
+- Any WW Coach reserves the right, at his or her absolute discretion and without giving reasons, to refuse membership or withdraw membership from any person.
+WW reserves the right with absolute discretion at any time, to withdraw and/or vary without notice, personnel, services, fees and/or rules of membership.